 Los Angeles is the second-largest urban region in the country, and this means there are many adventures for people of all ages.
-I’m a Southern California native so I have been visiting regularly for years.
-Families often ask about things to do in Los Angeles with kids, so I’ve compiled this list of over 30 kid-friendly attractions that are spread across L.A.
+I’m a Southern California native that has been visiting regularly for years.
+Families often ask about fun things to do in Los Angeles with kids, so I’ve compiled this list of over 30 kid-friendly attractions spread across L.A.
 County.

-Movies and world-class theme parks, like Universal Studios Hollywood, draw families to the area, but I think you’ll find there is more to explore whether your family loves enjoying the outdoors, prefers the treasures of a museum, or is looking to do a little people watching while taking in the sights.
+Movies and world-class theme parks, like Universal Studios Hollywood, draw families to the area.
+However, I think you’ll find there is more to explore whether your family loves enjoying the outdoors, prefers the treasures of a museum, or is looking to do a little people watching while taking in the sights.

 The hard part won’t be deciding what to do in Los Angeles for kids, but rather making the right choice from the many excellent options below.

 Address: 100 Universal City Plaza, Universal City, CA 91608

 At Universal Studios Hollywood, your family’s favorite movies come to life, and you get put directly into the action.
 Between the World-Famous Studio Tour and thrilling rides, there is something for movie lovers of all ages.

 Pro tip: If The Wizarding World of Harry Potter is important to you, get to the park when it opens and rush to that area first.
 It gets busy quickly.
 Also, don’t forget that you can buy Universal Studios Hollywood discount tickets.
 The best options are usually through Go Los Angeles sightseeing passes or to save on park-only tickets that you can print and go straight to the gate.

 Plan to spend some time at the beach during your trip to Los Angeles.
 Along the coast, you will find everything from rocky beaches to white-sand beaches.

 If you want a traditional beach setting, visit Zuma Beach Country Park in Malibu, which has three-miles of lifeguard-protected beach lined with volleyball courts and playgrounds.